 Peer Review at PCORI

-Dr Hal Sox (Director of Peer Review, Patient-Centered Outcomes Research Institute) described PCORI’s mandated peer review process for the research it funds, and associated benefits and costs.
+Dr Hal Sox (Director of Peer Review, Patient-Centered Outcomes Research Institute) described PCORI’s mandated peer review process for the research it funds, and its associated benefits and costs.
 From PCORI’s 2010 authorizing legislation (note that the first public funder to be required to publish comprehensive research reports, starting in 1997 was the UK National Institute of Health Research):

 ‘‘PCORI shall ensure that there is a process for peer review of primary research...
 Under such process... evidence from such primary research shall be reviewed to assess scientific integrity and adherence to methodological standards adopted...
 PCORI shall, not later than 90 days after the conduct or receipt of research findings… make such research findings available to clinicians, patients, and the general public.”

-Since its inception in 2010, PCORI has completed 279 peer reviews of final draft research reports and has posted 128 of these as final versions.
+Since its inception in 2010, PCORI has completed 279 peer reviews of draft final research reports.
+It has posted 128 of these as final versions (the others are being prepared for posting).
 Whilst meeting these legislative requirements involves considerable expense and effort by both awardees and PCORI, Dr Sox highlighted the benefits of such public reporting: it promotes transparency and comprehensibility of research findings, helping both patients and clinicians in making healthcare decisions.
+Moreover, access to unpublished research can help researchers and funders to reduce waste in research.

 Declaration On Research Assessment (DORA)